department-of-veterans-affairs/vagov-content/pages/records/get-veteran-id-cards/vic.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: How To Apply For A Veteran ID Card | Veterans Affairs
+title: How To Apply For A Veteran ID Card
 heading: How to apply for a Veteran ID card
 display_title: Veteran ID Card
-description: Find out how to apply for a Veteran ID Card (VIC).
-You can get a VIC if you received an honorable discharge after serving on active duty, in the Reserves, or the National Guard.
-View the requirements for photos and documentation you'll need and learn what to expect after you apply.
+description: A Veteran ID Card (VIC) is a form of photo ID you can use to get discounts offered to Veterans at many restaurants, hotels, stores, and other businesses.
+Find out if you’re eligible for a Veteran ID Card, and how to apply.
-keywords: n/a
+keywords: veterans id card, vic card
 plainlanguage:
 collection: veteranIdCards
 hideFromSidebar: true